afridi044/bangla-textbook-retrieval/README.md

 ---

-## A Note on Review Anonymity
+## Review Anonymity

-If this repository is being used during double-blind review, avoid adding author names, institutional details, or identifying links until the review period is over.
+If the paper is still under double-blind review, avoid adding author names, affiliations, lab names, institution-specific links, or identifying acknowledgments until the review period is over.